urushiyama/blog-hugo/content/_index.en.md

 Hello!
 My name is Yuta Urushiyama.
 I proceed with HCI research and app development, aiming to be an application engineer who can logically explain why the product has usability.
 I like argument labels, thus I mainly use the Swift language both for research and for personal app development.
-SerialBuddy, which is the serial communication app for macOS that I released, achieved 2nd rank of Dev Tools on Mac App Store (May 14, 2019).
+SerialBuddy, which is the serial communication app for macOS that I released, achieved 1st rank of Dev Tools on Mac App Store (Jan.
+11, 2020).

 {{% twoside %}}